Eyeball-Kun/mineflayer-bots/README.md

 also i actually suck at this and the code might suck

-report issues and stuff to Eyeball#7484 on discord

-#actually making the bot work and stuff

 as for actually running the bots you have to have node https://nodejs.org/en/